dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-enterprise/setting-up-enterprise-sso-with-azure-active-directory.md

 ### Azure <-> dbt Cloud User and Group mapping

 The Azure users and groups you will create in the following steps are mapped to groups created in dbt Cloud based on the group name.
-Reference `https://docs.getdbt.com/docs/dbt-cloud/access-control/enterprise-permissions/` for additional information on how users, groups, and permission sets are configured in dbt Cloud.
+Reference the docs on [enterprise permissions](enterprise-permissions) for additional information on how users, groups, and permission sets are configured in dbt Cloud.

 ### Adding Users to an Enterprise Application